 - Minimize the risks of driving at night.
 Drive on familiar roads, avoid ramps and unlighted highways.

 - Don’t drive when you are tired.

 - Plan for extra driving time if conditions are bad, and don’t drive if you are stressed or tired.
 Stay focused on driving only, avoiding distractions.

 - Keep two car lengths between you and the car ahead of you.

 There are many ways to stay safe on the road while driving at night.
 Most of us have to drive daily in the nighttime; therefore, following these helpful tips can reduce our risks when driving in the dark.
-If you would like to set up an appointment to have your night vision checked, please contact us today!
+If you would like to set up an appointment with your Carmel Eye Doctor to have your night vision checked, please contact us today!